 12. Use interstitials, overlays, pop-ups, and sliders – carefully.

 These are one of the best lead generation tactics ever.
 Trouble is, they’re invasive (which is why they work), so many people don’t like them.
-Google doesn’t like them either and has recently begun to devalue sites that use interstitials too invasively.
+Google doesn’t like them either and devalues sites that use interstitials too invasively.

 This doesn’t mean you can’t use these tactics, though.
 Just avoid the following pitfalls.
 Do not:

 - Show them immediately when someone lands on your site.
 Instead, wait at least 60 seconds, then show the lead gen offer.

 - Grey out the rest of the screen so it’s unreadable.
 This is one of the flags Google is looking for.

 - Take up the entire screen.
 Overly large overlays are a nightmare on mobile devices – often people have to back out of the site.
 So keep your opt-in offers small, and preferably in the top or bottom corner.